mariahnorell/website/content/courses/hr_analytics/python/descriptives.md

 stats.func_name()
 ```

-*Notice how you don’t actually have to write ”scipy” here
+Notice how you don’t actually have to write ”scipy” here.

 Basic statistics using scipy
 Today we will learn about